UO-CIS-322/proj7-Gcal/README.md

-Your application should allow the user to choose calendars (a single user may have several Google calendars, one of which is the 'primary' calendar) and list 'blocking'  (non-transparent) appointments between a start date and an end date for some subset of them.
+Your application should allow the user to choose calendars (a single user may have several Google calendars, one of which is the 'primary' calendar) and list 'blocking'  (non-transparent) appointments between a start date and an end date, within a selected range of times, for some subset of them.
+For example, a user could specify November 9 through November 15, between 9am and 5pm; the user might then specify that their "Work" calendar should be included but their "Recreation" calendar should be excluded.

 ## Hints